Eve Mauro

-Eve Mauro (born December 21, 1981, Atlanta, Georgia) is a Sicilian-American actress and model.
+Eve Mauro (born December 21, 1981, Atlanta, Georgia) is an American actress.

 Biography

 Born to a Sicilian father and a Russian mother, Mauro is the youngest of six siblings.
 She moved from Orlando, Florida to Los Angeles at the age of 21 and began her acting career on stage.
-Mauro's first television appearance was on the hit American series Ugly Betty.
+Mauro's first television appearance was on the series Ugly Betty.
 She had a recurring role on CSI: Miami and appeared on shows such as Bones, Undercovers, It's Always Sunny in Philadelphia, CSI: NY, Dexter, Torchwood and Men of a Certain Age.

 Mauro had dramatic roles besides Val Kilmer in The Chaos Experiment, and C. Thomas Howell in The Grind, both in 2009.
 She worked alongside Will Ferrell and Danny McBride in the Land of the Lost and landed a role in Miss March the same year.
-In 2016 she starred in Cyborg X with Danny Trejo.
+In 2016, she starred in Cyborg X with Danny Trejo.